Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 221.  ### Question221
-Which of the followings are characteristics of a good bug report?
-Pick all that apply
+Which of the followings are characteristics of a good bug report? (pick all that apply)

 - [ ] Impacted related requirement
 - [x] Version and build of the Software under test